 Provide Ample Opportunities for Play and Exercise

 Obviously, the more opportunities your dog has for exercise and playtime, the more willing he'll be to rest at other times.
 Taking your dog for a walk and playing together are ideal, of course, but you can't do it all day long.
 Therefore, make sure your pup has access to toys that help with mental stimulation and are engaging, like the Rolly Cannoli.
+A lick mat is also a great way to reduce boredom.
 This way you won't have to worry about your precious pal interrupting your Zoom call.

 Consider a Dog-Walking Service